MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 **Error**: One or more servers in the cluster does not have the latest changes to this setting.
 We'll apply the changes as soon as the servers sync again.

-**Remediation**: Your cluster does not yet have the latest status on Windows Server subscription (that is, just enrolled or just canceled), and therefore might not have retrieved the licenses to set up AVMA yet.
-In most cases, this will get automatically resolved with the next cloud sync, or you can sync manually.
+**Remediation**: Your cluster does not yet have the latest status on Windows Server subscription (for example, just enrolled or just canceled), and therefore might not have retrieved the licenses to set up AVMA yet.
+In most cases, the next cloud sync will resolve this discrepancy, or you can sync manually.
 See [Syncing Azure Stack HCI](../faq.yml#how-often-does-azure-stack-hci-sync-with-the-cloud).

 ### Enable Windows Server subscription using Windows Admin Center

 1. Select **Cluster Manager** from the top drop-down, navigate to the cluster that you want to activate, then under **Settings**, select **Activate Windows Server VMs**.
 2. In the **Automatically activate VMs** pane, select **Set up**, and then select **Purchase Windows Server subscription.** Click **Next** and confirm details, then click **Purchase.**
-3. When the purchase is completed successfully, the cluster retrieves licenses from the cloud and sets up AVMA on your cluster.
+3. When you complete the purchase successfully, the cluster retrieves licenses from the cloud, and sets up AVMA on your cluster.

    :::image type="content" source="media/vm-activation/confirm-purchase.gif" alt-text="Confirm purchase":::